top of page

 Time of the year has a lot to do with their look as well.
 In the winter months their fur tends to be thick with full, beautiful manes.
 In the spring these coats are shed and sometimes can almost look like a short haired cat.
 However, their tail, ear and feet tuffs should remain all year long.
 But even their tail can shed and become very short at times.

 Maine Coons in breeding programs also can have a very different look than Maine Coons that are spayed/neutered.
 Breeding Maine Coons tend to be skinner and have shorter fur because their energy is going towards reproduction instead of being stored.
-Here is a pictures of Astrid help to illustrate the point.
+Here is a pictures of Awesome help to illustrate the point.
 These 2 pictures were taken less than a year apart, yet there is a pretty significant difference.

 bottom of page